Listen to this article

 Understanding Insurance Gap Analysis

-- Property๐ก Definition:An asset is anything of value owned by an individual or entity, crucial for building wealth and financial security.
-Damage: Consider risks from natural disasters, theft, or accidents.
+- Property💡 Definition:An asset is anything of value owned by an individual or entity, crucial for building wealth and financial security.
+Damage: What could happen to your home, car, or valuables?
+Consider fires, natural disasters, or theft.

-- Liability๐ก Definition:A liability is a financial obligation that requires payment, impacting your net worth and cash flow.
-Risks: Think about potential legal liabilities from accidents or negligence.
+- Liability💡 Definition:A liability is a financial obligation that requires payment, impacting your net worth and cash flow.
+Risks: Could you be sued?
+Think about accidents on your property or professional negligence.

 2. Review Existing Policies Thoroughly